akkartik/mu/vocabulary.md

   These primitives always silently fail if the desired movement would go out of screen bounds.
 - `move-cursor-to-left-margin-of-next-line`
-- `move-cursor-rightward-and-downward`: move cursor one code-point-utf8 to the right
+- `move-cursor-rightward-and-downward`: move cursor one code-point-utf8 to the right.

 - `draw-text-rightward-from-cursor`: truncate at some right margin.
 - `draw-text-rightward-from-cursor-over-full-screen`: truncate at right edge